wmmurrah/SPSS2MplusDemo/README.Rmd

 ------

-The data used is a subset of the STAR public access data file which is available with the `AER` package for $R$.
+The data used is a subset of the STAR public access data file which is available with the `AER` package for R.
 Christian Kleiber and Achim Zeileis (2008).
-Applied Econometrics with $R$.
-New
+Applied Econometrics with R. New
 York: Springer-Verlag.
 ISBN 978-0-387-77316-2.
 URL http://CRAN.R-project.org/package=AER

-The create.star.R file contains $R$ code to create a data file similar to the one used in this demontration.
+The create.star.R file contains R code to create a data file similar to the one used in this demontration.

 Data files include a raw data file (star.csv), an SPSS file (star.sav) and a tab delimited file (star.dat), the latter of which can be used by Mplus.